kvarak/dnd/docs/_Classes/warlock.md

 </div>

-### Ability Score Improvement
-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-You can't increase an ability score above 20 using this feature.

 ### Mystic Arcanum
 At 11th level, your patron bestows upon you a magical secret called an arcanum.
 Choose one 6th-level spell from your spell list as this arcanum.
 You can cast this spell once without expending a spell slot.
 You can regain this feature after a long rest.